zacharied/anki-content-injector/README.md

 your profile's `collection.media` directory.
 With default settings, these files will be injected into your cards.

+There will be a new toggle for "Inject Global Content" in the Tools menu.
+This can be unchecked to stop the add-on from injecting the content, instead rendering the cards with only the layout on their template.
+In the card layout editor, there is also a new checkbox to toggle injection.
+This is a temporary toggle and applies only to the layout editor window.

 ## Configuration

 * `startEnabled`: (Boolean, default: `true`).
 Whether to enable the plugin on